About Angela Maiers

 And in this process of, you know, we have to know how much of a role do tools, machines, and technology play?

 I think they play an important role.
-But the key is I believe technology is neutral and technology’s ultimate purpose is to advance humanity.
+But the key is I believe technology is neutral and technology's ultimate purpose is to advance humanity in workforce.

 So even with powerful technologies like artificial intelligence, it's not the second coming of the world.
 It's not a savior nor is it the enemy.